reykjavik-university/2014-T-514-VEFT/Week08/Python_environment_install_Linux.md

 - [requests](http://docs.python-requests.org/en/latest/): Nice package for crafting web requests.
 - [termcolor](https://pypi.python.org/pypi/termcolor): For printing out on stdout in colours.

-Create folder somewhere on your disk, I used ~/Desktop/movies.
+Create a folder somewhere on your disk, I used ~/Desktop/movies.
 You can do the same.

 	➜  mkdir ~/Desktop/cinema